EtienneTho/proise/README.md

 The functions are all written in the `'./lib/proise.py'` file.

 ## Demo on MNIST
 An use case on the database of handwritten digits MNIST is provided in `./demo.py` and summarized in below.
+The CNN trained on MNIST can be refitted with `./fit_cnn_mnist.py`

 ### Reverse correlation
 The typical use of the reverse correlation method (Ahumada et al., 1976) uses the two following functions: